Non-Commutative Worlds and Classical Constraints: Review of Non-Commutative Worlds

 This suggests taking $E = \partial_{t}\dot{X}$ as the electric field, and $B = \dot{X} \times \dot{X}$ as the magnetic field so that the Lorentz force law

 is satisfied. \bigbreak

-This result is applied to produce many discrete models of the Theorem.
+This result can be applied to produce many discrete models of the Theorem.
 These models show that, just as the commutator $[X, \dot{X}] = Jk$ describes Brownian motion in one dimension, a generalization of electromagnetism describes the interaction of triples of time series in three dimensions. \bigbreak

 Taking $\partial_{t}F = \dot{F} - \Sigma_{i}\dot{X_{i}}\partial_{i}(F) = \dot{F} - \Sigma_{i} \dot{X_{i}}[F, \dot{X_{i}}]$ as a definition of the partial derivative with respect to time is a natural move in this context because there is {\em no time variable $t$} in this non-commutative world.
-A formal move of this kind, matching a pattern from the commutative world to the mathematics of the non-commuative world is the theme of the Section 6 of this paper.
+A formal move of this kind, matching a pattern from the commutative world to the mathematics of the non-commuative world is the theme of the next section of this paper.
 In that section we consider the well known way to associate an operator to a product of commutative variables by taking a sum over all permutations of products of the operators corresponding to the individual variables.
 This provides a way to associate operator expressions with expressions in the commuative algebra, and hence to let a classical world correspond or map to a non-commutative world.
-To bind these worlds more closely, we can ask that the formulas for taking derivatives in the commuative world should have symmetrized operator product correspondences in the non-commuative world.
-In Section 6 we show how the resulting constraints are related to having a quadratic Hamiltonian (first order constraint) and to having a version of general relativity \cite{Deakin1,Deakin2} (second order constraint).
+To bind these worlds more closely, we can ask that the formulas for taking derivatives in the commutative world should have symmetrized operator product correspondences in the non-commutative world.
+In Sections 4 and 5 we show how the resulting {\it constraints} are related to having a quadratic Hamiltonian (first order constraint) and to having a version of general relativity \cite{Deakin1,Deakin2, KauffDeak} (second order constraint).
 Such constraints can be carried to all orders of derivatives, but the algebra of such constraints is, at the present time, in a very primitive state.
-We discuss some of the complexities of the constraint algebra in the Appendix to this paper. \bigbreak
+We discuss some of the complexities of the constraint algebra in Section 6 of this paper. \bigbreak

-In Section 7 we discuss the relationship of the Bianchi identity in non-commutative worlds and its role in the classical derivation of Einstein's equations.
-This suggests other avenues of relationship between general relativity and non-commuative worlds.
-The reader may well aske at this point if we propose quantum gravity via this framework.
-In our judgement, it is too early to tell. \bigbreak